 Amaya Dharmasiri

-I did my undergraduate studies at University of Moratuwa, Sri Lanka, where I completed my bachelors thesis on Learning representations for 3D pointclouds and semantic manipulation of 3D pointcloud objects.
-The thesis was advised by Dr. Ranga Rodrigo and Dr. Kanchana Thilakarathna.
+Before joining Princeton, I was a research assistant at the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), working with Dr. Salman H. Khan (MBZUAI) and Dr. Sadeep Jayasumana (Google Research).
+I received my Bachelor's degree in Computer Science and Engineering from the University of Moratuwa, Sri Lanka, where I completed my undergraduate thesis on learning representations for 3D point clouds and semantic manipulation of 3D point cloud objects, advised by Dr. Ranga Rodrigo and Dr. Kanchana Thilakarathna.

 Research